Eschatologue/CM_wiki/docs/class/paladin/blade.md

 Your skill with the weapons of war has grown.

-**Improved Superiority**  You gain one additional Superiority Die, and your Superiority Dice become :die-d8: d8s.
+**Improved Superiority**{ .inl } You gain one additional Superiority Die, and your Superiority Dice become :die-d8: d8s.
 You also learn two additional Manoeuvres of your choice.
 When you reach Paladin level 15 you gain another Superiority Die (for a total of five), and your Superiority Dice become :die-d10: d10s.
 You also learn two additional Manoeuvres.

-**Improved Mastery**  You learn the Mastery property of two additional kinds of weapons of your choice with which you have proficiency.
+**Improved Mastery**{ .inl } You learn the Mastery property of two additional kinds of weapons of your choice with which you have proficiency.

 ### Level 15: Incredible Alacrity

 You possess an unnatural level of awareness.

-**Blindsight**  You have Blindsight equals to your Aura of Protection's range.
+**Blindsight**{ .inl } You have Blindsight equals to your Aura of Protection's range.

-**Improved Opportunity Attack**  You have **:d20-adv: Advantage**{ .d20 } when you make an :rsc-r: Opportunity Attack.
+**Improved Opportunity Attack**{ .inl } You have **:d20-adv: Advantage**{ .d20 } when you make an :rsc-r: Opportunity Attack.
 Moreover, when a creature you can see hits you with a melee attack, you can make an :rsc-r: Opportunity Attack against it.

 ### Level 20: Warrior of Legend

 As Bonus Action, you can enter a battle trance that enhances your combat skills to legendary levels, granting the benefits below for 1 minute, until you end them (no action required).
 Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending a level 5 spell slot (no action required).

-**Free Manoeuvre**  Once per turn, when you use a Manoeuvre, you can roll a :die-d6: d6 and use the number rolled instead of expending a Superiority Die.
+**Free Manoeuvre**{ .inl } Once per turn, when you use a Manoeuvre, you can roll a :die-d6: d6 and use the number rolled instead of expending a Superiority Die.

-**Saving Throw Advantage**  You have **:d20-adv: Advantage**{ .d20 } on all saving throws so long you don't have the Incapacitated condition.
+**Saving Throw Advantage**{ .inl } You have **:d20-adv: Advantage**{ .d20 } on all saving throws so long you don't have the Incapacitated condition.

-**Hybrid Manoeuvre**  You can use *two* Manoeuvre per attack instead of one normally.
+**Hybrid Manoeuvre**{ .inl } You can use *two* Manoeuvre per attack instead of one normally.
 However, only one Manoeuvre can benefit from _**Free Manoeuvre**_ subfeature.

 ###### :material-book-edit: Written by *Laserllama* :material-book-arrow-up: Modified & Adapted to PHB'24 by *Eschatologue*